Galileo’s Dream by Kim Stanley Robinson

 Shame that sci fi element introduced never seemed to significantly add insights of how different cultures organize fact into worldview.

 Example two.
 Dimension four we still call dark matter.
-This is the closest to contact with palpable reality that many pages of text gets.
-Which makes the section like the DaVinci Code – verbal reality with scant attachment to things known.
+This is the closest to contact with palpable reality in many pages of text.
+Which makes read like the DaVinci Code—verbal reality with scant attachment to factual reality.
 Ergo, the author can make the story reality a sandcastle in the sky.